 This course analyzes the market of equity securities; the primary market, the secondary market, market regulation, market indices, market efficiency, market pricing anomalies, and behavioral finance concepts.
 The course explores the various types of equity securities; common stock, preferred stock, convertible preferred stock, private equity and public equity.

 This course introduces the mechanics of derivatives markets and types of available derivatives investments.
 The course examines the fundamentals of the future markets, hedging strategies using futures, the market of SWAPs, and the mechanics of the options markets.

 This course studies both the theoretical and practical world of alternative investments, including mutual funds, hedge funds, private equity, real estate, etc. The course examines the rationale and risks of including alternative investments in a portfolio.

 This course examines factors that influence portfolio decision making and distinguishes between portfolios managed by tax-payers (individuals, families, and corporations) versus those managed by non-tax payers (pension plans, foundations, endowments, etc.).
 The course emphasizes the importance of risk management in minimizing losses and maximizing opportunities, and examines strategies to identify, assess, and mitigate various risks.

-Students with less than 15 semester hours of coursework in finance, economics, accounting or business statistics at an accredited undergraduate institution (including 12 hours at the 300 level or above), will complete a three-week “Introduction to Business” bridge course prior to the start of their program.
-Content includes macroeconomics, business statistics, accounting, financial statement analysis, corporate finance, financial market analysis, marketing, operations and business strategy.
+Students with less than 15 semester hours of coursework in finance, economics, accounting and/or business statistics at an accredited undergraduate institution (including 12 hours at the 300 level or above), will complete online learning modules prior to the start of the program.
+Content prepares incoming students for the quantitative demands of the master’s curriculum.

 “Gordon College’s M.S. in Financial Analysis will develop the next generation of financial analysts and executives with the kinds of skills and faith-based values so needed.”